 I grew up in the 1920s in St Lawrence Lane, formally Station Road, in a house opposite St Lawrence Chapel.
-Ashburton was a quiet place, people were insular and many of the inhabitants saw no need or had no reason to leave the town
+Ashburton was a quiet place, people were insular and many of the inhabitants saw no need or had no reason to leave the town.

 Life in those days was in many ways monotonous and uneventful.
 Our lovely, varied houses in the main streets were a drab grey, as few buildings were painted.
-Many were rented properties and to see a “For Sale” sign was rare indeed.
-Life was regulated by seasons and by the festivals of the church and chapels.
+Many were rented properties and to see a "For Sale" sign was rare indeed.
+Life was regulated by the seasons and by the festivals of the church and chapels.
 Storms would bring slates from the roofs - quite dangerous to pedestrians.
-Money never seemed plentiful and often a roof would be grouted, a temporary remedy, which gave the owner a few years before re-slating became a necessity.
+Money never seemed to be plentiful and often a roof would be grouted, a temporary remedy, which gave the owner a few years before re-slating became a necessity.
 Men who were employed to keep the streets clean and drains free of leaves in the winter, worked long hours in all weather, without any suitable clothing, a hessian sack draped over the shoulders was the best protection they had.

 My earliest memory of an event outside my home occurred when as a very small child I stood outside our house in St Lawrence Lane one dark night in winter and watched a procession of solemn, black clothed men march up the road.
 There was no band, but each participant bore a lighted torch, the rhythmic beat of their feet as they passed was the only sound, but the impression this event made remains with me today.
 My grandmother held my hand and except for us, the street was deserted.
 This occurred sometime before December 1924.